Eoghan Cahill

 Eoghan Cahill (born 1997) is an Irish hurler who plays for Offaly Senior Championship club Birr and at inter-county level with the Offaly senior hurling team.
 He usually lines out as a forward after beginning his career as a goalkeeper.

 Career

 Born in Birr, County Offaly, Cahill is the son of former Offaly player Gary Cahill.
 He first came to prominence as juvenile and under age levels with Birr before progressing onto the club's senior team.
 He simultaneously lined out with Mary Immaculate College in the Fitzgibbon Cup and was included on that competition's Team of the Year in 2019.

-Cahill first appeared on the inter-county scene during a two-year stint with the Offaly minor team before a three-year stint with the under-21 team, during which time he moved from being an outfield player to goalkeeper.
-He made his debut with the Offaly senior hurling team during the 2018 National Hurling League.
+Cahill first appeared on the inter-county scene with Offaly during a two-year stint with the minor team before a three-year stint with the under-21 team, during which time he moved from being an outfield player to goalkeeper.
+He made his debut with the senior team during the 2018 National Hurling League.

+Cahill secured his first silverware during the 2021 season, when Offaly claimed the National League Division 2A and Christy Ring Cup titles.
+He claimed further Division 2A honours in 2023 before winning a Joe McDonagh Cup medal after a defeat of Laois in the 2024 final.